busarm/armie/README.md

 ## Structure

-App folders can be structured in whatever way pattern you wish
+App folders can be structured in whatever pattern you wish.

 ## Usage